valamuri2020/UW-ECE-1A-Grade-Calculator/README.md

 This calculator does not claim to calculate final mark, but rather provides an estimate based on the grades and weights provided by the user.
-Final grades are determined by the course outline and each professor.
+Final grades are determined by the course outlines and each professor.